 - (1) provide evidence the CoC uses to measure both strategies in question 3B-2.6. to increase the availability of housing and services for youth experiencing homelessness; - (2) describe the measure(s) the CoC uses to calculate the effectiveness of the strategies; and - (3) describe why the CoC believes the measure it uses is an appropriate way to determine the effectiveness of the CoC's strategies. (limit 3,000 characters) - 1) The CoC uses evidence such as changes in youth PIT/AHAR/LSA data as well as rates of youth increase in income and returns to homelessness from the System Performance Measures to measure the strategies in question 3B-2.6.
 The community Housing Inventory Chart is also a measure of increasing the availability of youth-specific housing.
-Data from the Coordinated Assessment System is also used more as a measure of housing instability for youth, prompting the CoC to look at how prevention strategies are functioning and gauge commonalities in terms of barriers and/or previous systems experience or locations/systems from which youth are entering. - 2) To calculate effectiveness of the strategies, given that this is a relatively small CoC, any increase in sheltered and/or unsheltered youth within the PIT or the AHAR/LSA would be reason to change/develop a more effective strategy.
+Data from the Coordinated Assessment System is also used more as a measure of housing instability for youth, prompting the CoC to look at how prevention strategies are functioning.
+2) To calculate effectiveness of the strategies, given that this is a relatively small CoC, any increase in sheltered and/or unsheltered youth within the PIT or the AHAR/LSA would be reason to change/develop a more effective strategy.
 Likewise for increase in youth coming to through the Coordinated Assessment system.
-If more volume is seen here, data will be evaluated to determine trends, i.e) have increased outreach efforts just brought forward those already experiencing housing insecurity, or is the scope of youth homelessness increasing?
-Income levels will help determine whether education and jobreadiness strategies are effective.
+If more volume is seen here, data will be evaluated to determine trends. i.e) have increased outreach efforts just brought forward those already experiencing housing insecurity, or is the scope of youth homelessness increasing?
+Income levels will help determine whether education and jobreadiness strategies are effective. - 3) The measure is an appropriate way to determine the effectiveness of the strategies because it provides evidence of the results being achieved by the strategies indicated (i.e. are the numbers of homeless youth increasing or decreasing during the PIT in the AHAR/LSA? are there more or less unsheltered youth in the PIT/LSA?
+What are the exit to PH/housing stability rates for youth?
+Return to homelessness rates? increase in income rates?)
+The data will indicate whether strategies are on the right path or need changing.